nteract/docs/docs/docs-contributor.md

    `website/sidebars.json`.

 4. To view your changes locally, change into the `website` directory.
-Run `yarn build start`.
+Run `yarn install` and `yarn run start`.
 This will open a page in your web browser.